trinnovative/trinnovative.github.io/_posts/2016-02-09-generate-jpa-metamodel.md

 -----

 ### Preliminary
-Suppose we have modeled simple domain entity `Person`:
+Suppose we have modeled a simple domain entity `Person`:

 {% highlight java %}
 @Entity